-The Glasgow Geothermal Energy Research Field Site bedrock model described here updates the larger Central Glasgow v2 bedrock model (Monaghan et al., 2014) which itself builds on earlier Central Glasgow bedrock models (Monaghan and Pouliquen, 2009; Arkley et al., 2013).
-This revision was undertaken as part of the UK Geoenergy Observatories (UKGEOS) Project.
+The Glasgow Observatory post-drill bedrock model described here updates the Glasgow Geothermal Energy Research Field Site pre-drill bedrock model (Burkin and Kearsey, 2019) which itself builds on earlier Central Glasgow v2 bedrock model (Monaghan et al., 2014) and Central Glasgow bedrock models (Monaghan and Pouliquen, 2009; Arkley et al., 2013).
+This revision was undertaken as part of the UK Geoenergy Observatories (UKGEOS) Project and includes new subsurface data that was collected during the construction of the Observatory, representing our 'post-drill' understanding of the bedrock and mine geometry.